joaocarvalhoopen/How_to_learn_modern_Linux/README.md

   [https://github.com/joaocarvalhoopen/How_to_learn_modern_Python](https://github.com/joaocarvalhoopen/How_to_learn_modern_Python)

 * An Introduction to GCC: For the GNU Compilers GCC and G++ <br>
-  by Brian J. Gough, Richard M. Stallman [https://www.linuxtopia.org/online_books/an_introduction_to_gcc/index.html](https://www.linuxtopia.org/online_books/an_introduction_to_gcc/index.html)
+  by Brian J. Gough, Richard M. Stallman <br>
+  [https://www.linuxtopia.org/online_books/an_introduction_to_gcc/index.html](https://www.linuxtopia.org/online_books/an_introduction_to_gcc/index.html)

 * Simple notes on the C Programming Language <br>